mrINEX/learn-English/README.md

 06.07
 words: [against], [should], must,
 sentence: You cannot please everybody.
 Hi thinks so too.
 I like you so much.
        [Should I go there?]
 Can I go there?
 Should I stay here?
 You should not go there.
-I'm hungry.
-Should I eat?
+[I'm hungry.
+Should I eat?]
 You shouldn't smoke.
 [Should I be happy?]
 She shouldn't be angry.
 Should he go there?
 Should I go?
 Should he go?
 Yes, I should.
 [Should I sing tonight?]
 Should he pack a suitcase?
 Should he continue?
 Can I go?
 You shouldn't go alone.
 Should we go in the morning?
 Should I take my passport?
 [Should I wait here?]
        What should I do?
 What do you do?
 Where should he go?
 What is it?
 You must do it.
 He should do more exercises.
 You shouldn't make mistakes.
 [What should I ask?]
 How should I make less mistakes?

+07.07
+words: lose-lost-lost, eat-ate-eaten, meet-met-met, [fall-fell-fallen], stand-stood-stood, [tell-told-told], speake-spoke-spoken, [find-found-found], win-won-won, forget-forgot-forgotten, [send-sent-sent], [mean-meant-meant], have-had-had, [will : I'll, we'll, ]
+       [can - could, will - would, must - had to], [a book of Olga - Olga's book], upstairs, [small-smaller-the smallest], fast-faster-the fastest, [than, then], [any - some], third, second, first, [good-better-the best, bad-worse-the worst, little-less-the least, many/much-more-the most]
+sentence: What is her address?
+What is their phone number?
+I do not know your name.
+[You will never know.
+I will never show what I feel] We cannot visit you today.
+We'll try to come tomorrow.
+I work in Moscow.
+I am working now.
+Did they work yesterday?
+[I could help you.]
+He has to get up at seven every morning.
+You don't have to work till late at night.
+How much tea would you like?
+The moon is beautiful.
+There is much water in the glass.
+[It could be worse.]
+Hundreds of people died during the war.
+Who is the first?
+There is somebody at the window.